NEONScience/NEON-Data-Skills/tutorials/GEE/JavaScript/2-aop-gee-applications/2a_hyperspectral_classificiation.md

 print('Train Accuracy', train_accuracy);
 ```

-If you look at the console, you should see a train accuracy of 0.973, pretty good!
+If you look at the console, you should see a train accuracy of close to 0.99, pretty good!
 But we expect this to be good, because we are calculating the accuracy of the samples we used to generate the model.
 It is not representative of the actual model accuracy.

 We can also look at some other accuracy metrics.
 We won't go into details on each of these, but highlight some of the main takeaways for each of the metrics.
 For more information on accuracy assessments, you can also refer to <a href="https://blog.gishub.org/earth-engine-tutorial-33-performing-accuracy-assessment-for-image-classification" target="_blank"> Qiusheng Wu's Accuracy Assessment for Image Classification Tutorial</a>